CBD Strain Clones

 There are plenty of great tutorials about cloning cannabis plants online.
 They go through not just the process, but the best practices and come complete with equipment recommendations.
 This post isn’t to prepare you to be a cloning specialist yourself, but to give you a broad overview of clones and their place in cannabis cultivation.
 The basic process of creating a clone is relatively simple.

-Prepare your area.
+- Prepare your area.
 It should be clean and clear.
 You’ll want to have some water, root medium, and some sharp razor-knives.
-You want to use razors when taking your cuttings, because scissors have a tendency to crush and damage stems, making it more likely your clones will fail.
+You want to use razors when taking your cuttings, because scissors tend to crush and damage stems, making your female hemp clones more likely to fail.

-Pick your clones.
+- Pick your clones.
 On the mother plant, you’ll see the central stem/trunk with branches radiating out from it.
-You’ll want to look for branches that are low on the stalk and 8-10 inches in length, with several buds present on them.
+You’ll want to look for branches that are low on the stalk and 8-10 inches in length, with several buds present.